Matthew Gidley: Newcastle

 Gidley was selected for the Australian team to compete in the end of season 1999 Rugby League Tri-Nations tournament.
-In the final against New Zealand he played at centre in the Kangaroos' 22-20 victory.
+In the final against New Zealand, he played at centre in the Kangaroos' 22-20 victory.

 Gidley played at centre for Newcastle in their 2001 NRL grand final victory against the Parramatta Eels.
 At the end of the 2001 NRL season, he went on the 2001 Kangaroo tour.
-Having won the 2001 NRL Premiership, the Knights traveled to England to play the 2002 World Club Challenge against Super League champions, the Bradford Bulls.
+Having won the 2001 NRL Premiership, the Knights travelled to England to play the 2002 World Club Challenge against Super League champions, the Bradford Bulls.
 Gidley played at centre and scored a try in Newcastle's loss.

 Gidley became famous for his wing/centre combination with former Knight Timana Tahu.
 A common play was for the ball to be sent out to the right side of the field where Gidley would run, draw one or two players in before doing the famous Gidley flick pass to Tahu or placing a grubber kick down the line.
 This play was used at both club and representative level.

 2006 saw a rejuvenation of sorts for Gidley seeing him recapture some of his old magic flick pass play with Knights winger Brian Carney.
-In 2006 Gidley retired from representative football, aiming to focus on playing well at club level.
+In 2006, Gidley retired from representative football, aiming to focus on playing well at club level.
 This move was questionable as it was right before the annual City vs Country Origin clash, where many thought Gidley was going to make the Country side in the centre position.

 He became only the 4th Newcastle Knight to play more than 200 career games.